Driving down the highway, swaths of yellow came into view. Was it sunflowers? Mustard seed? No, these were the canola oil fields of Edmonton, Alberta.

-It’s not everyday that you can say you did something that is the biggest, tallest, highest and greatest.
-But it’s easy to do so in Edmonton by taking the High Level Bridge Streetcar in Edmonton is probably the easiest to do, especially if you are in Edmonton with kids.
-Little ones will think they are taking the train.
+It’s not every day that you can say you did something that is the biggest, tallest, highest and greatest.
+But it’s easy to do so in Edmonton by taking the High Level Bridge Streetcar, especially if you are traveling with kids.
+Little ones will think they are simply taking the train.
 Parents will know they are getting from Downtown Edmonton to Old Strathcona, all while sneaking in a little learning.

 Each streetcar comes from a different part of the world, including Osaka, Japan, and St. Louis, Missouri.
-The volunteers running the trolleys are more than happy to tell you the history of the car you are riding, as well as facts about the journey across this 100-year-old High Level Bridge.
-Just be prepared to wait.
-The cars only hold so many people, so you may have to wait for one or two cars if the line is long during festivals.
+The volunteers running the trolleys are more than happy to tell you the history of the car you are riding in, as well as facts about the journey across this 100-year-old High Level Bridge.
+Just be prepared to wait because the popular cars only hold so many people.
+So you may have to wait for one or two cars if the line is long, particularly during festivals.

 Tour Edmonton Street Art

-Edmonton is a mecca of murals and street art.
-In fact, one local has made it her mission to document them all, including just beautifully colored walls, on her site Linda-Hoang.com.
-There are almost 50 murals around Whyte Avenue, downtown and along 124th street right now thanks to Rust Magic International Street Mural Festival, which was launched in 2016.
-At least twenty more are expected to go up by the end of the year.
+Edmonton is a creative hub of murals and street art.
+In fact, one local has made it her mission to document them all, including any beautifully colored walls, on her site Linda-Hoang.com.
+There are more than 70 murals around Whyte Avenue, downtown and along 124th street thanks to Rust Magic International Street Mural Festival (est. 2016).
+So you’ll have plenty to enjoy!

 While the idea behind Rust Magic is to mentor young artists and get them a space to put up their work, it is also putting Edmonton on the mural art map.
-Many pieces are in alleyways and parking lots, which can be frustrating for visitors at times.
-Many want to get their picture with the mural, but the most important thing to remember is that these are works of art and self expression.
-Edmonton’s public art is filling up empty walls with new beauty by local and international artists, like its Canadian counterparts in Vancouver, Calgary, and Toronto.
+Many pieces are located in alleyways and parking lots, which can be frustrating for visitors at times because they’re often crowded with picture takers.

-Spring and summer are when you are most likely to see calves wandering with their mamas.
-This also means the mothers will be much more territorial, so keep your distance.
-You should always stay 100 feet from wild animals, but giving mom a little extra space never hurts.
+Spring and summer are when you’re most likely to see calves wandering with their mamas.
+But that also means the mothers will be much more territorial, so keep your distance.
+In fact, you should always stay 100 feet from wild animals, but giving mom a little extra space never hurts.
 (No selfies with bison, people!)

 Get a Taste of Edmonton Restaurants

 Edmonton’s food scene continues to grow with every passing year.
 While Pip is our favorite breakfast spot (book a reservation in this tiny Old Strathcona restaurant), there are several other places you should make sure you enjoy while in town.
 Beer lovers will need to take a sip at one of the many breweries, favorites like Omen Brewing or Sea Change Brewing Co.
 If you’re a cocktail connoisseur, head to Bar Clementine for the best libations.

 For a truly heavenly meal, you go to Uccellino for fresh pasta and Italian food.
-They call it simple; we call it perfectly balanced flavors hitting our palette.
-A glass of prosecco is the perfect start to every meal here, and make sure you listen to (and order) the specials.
+They call it simple; we call it perfectly balanced flavors for our palette.
+A glass of prosecco is the ideal start to every meal here (in our opinion); make sure you also listen to (and order) the specials.

-If you are in the mood for more Asian flavors, hop over to Baijiu by the stadium.
-Bring a few friends to share plates, sip cocktails and groove to the old-school hip-hop beats bursting out of the speakers.
-We didn’t have it confirmed, but we are pretty sure only models work here too.
-They hire the sweetest staff, and all are stunning.
+If you are in the mood for more Asian flavors, hop over to Baijiu by the Commonwealth Stadium.
+Bring a few friends to share plates, sip cocktails and groove to the old-school hip-hop bursting out of the speakers.
+Not only does the restaurant hire the best staff, but they’re also stunning.
+(Although unconfirmed, we’re pretty sure you have to be a model to work here!)

 We aren’t ones to say no to pastries, and neither should you.
-Here are just a few of the top shops in Edmonton you won’t want to skimp on when it comes to calories.
+Here are just a few of the top shops in Edmonton where you should never skimp on calories.

 - Duchess Bakeshop: We can’t say no to macarons, and why would we?
-Get a half dozen to sample with your best friends, along with a cup of coffee as you sip and savor every morsel.
+Get a half dozen to sample with your friends or family members, along with a cup of coffee as you sip and savor every morsel.

 - Hazeldean Bakery: Grab the apple fritters and sticky buns in the morning before they sell out.
 And they will!

-- Sugared & Spiced Baked Goods: Hidden in an alleyway off of Whyte Ave, this locally run shop is whipping up decadently high cakes, meringues (our fav!), dense chocolate brownies, and cinnamon buns with a bourbon glaze.
+- Sugared & Spiced Baked Goods: Hidden in an alleyway off of Whyte Ave., this locally run shop is whipping up decadently high cakes, meringues (our fav!), dense chocolate brownies, and cinnamon buns with a bourbon glaze.
 Good thing you will be doing a lot of shopping (AKA walking) after this trip to the pastry shop.
-It means you can eat more calories!
+Because it means you can eat more calories!

 Edmonton is a city of festivals.
-They don’t stop with just one, but host several throughout the year.
-The city is best known for the International Fringe Festival, but that doesn’t mean the other events aren’t worth checking out if they’re taking place during your visit.
+And there are several amazing ones throughout the year.
+It’s best known for the International Fringe Festival in August, but that doesn’t other festivals aren’t worth checking out if they’re taking place during your visit.

-The International Street Performers Festival will make you appreciate the art that goes into getting in front of an unknown crowd every day, just to put your hat out to earn a little cash.
-These talented men and women come from across the world to perform and get noticed.
-Some are better than others, but those who stand out will certainly draw a huge crowd.
+For example, the International Street Performers Festival in July will make you appreciate the art that goes into getting in front of an unknown crowd every day just to earn some cash.

 - Edmonton International Street Performers Festival (July)